 Use Rust

 By default, the generated project uses keyboard.toml to config the RMK keyboard firmware.
-If you want to customize your firmware using Rust, there're some steps to do to make the generated firmware project compile:
+If you want to customize your firmware using Rust, there're steps to do to make the generated firmware project compile:

 Update memory.x